ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 ## Preview

-Here's what it looks like across the five different themes currently.
+Try out the different **themes** on this documentation using mdbook's paintbrush icon!

+You may also use the following (non-canonical, documentation specific) buttons to try out the different [**`mode`** parameters](search_configuration.md#ui-mode).

+![mdbook morsels plugin preview](./images/mdbook-preview.gif) *Gif of `mode='fullscreen'` across the different themes*

-Also note that unlike the default search feature, the search bar is always there!
-There is no search icon on the navbar to click.
-I am still trying to figure how to add this nicely within mdbook's plugin framework :).
+Also note that unlike the default search feature, the search bar is always there -- there is no search icon on the navbar to click.
+I am still trying to figure how to add this nicely (without runtime hacks) within mdbook's plugin framework :)

-![mdbook morsels plugin preview](./images/mdbook-preview.gif)